 Once you’ve finished stuffing yourself (which could take a while) and seeing the main sights (which could take a day or three) you can get out of the city and day trip your way around Belgium.

-If you prefer to take a tour I recommend this one:
+If you would prefer to take a day tour I recommend this one:

 Or travel independently as I always do.